Restream/reindexer/fulltext.md

 The DSL's operand can be a phrase:
 `"word1 word2 ..."[~N]`.
 In this case `word1`, `word2`, ... are the words that make up the phrase in the given sequence.
-Words order is matter, i.e. sequence `word2 word1` will not be found with `"word1 word2"` DSL.
+Word order matters, i.e. sequence `word2 word1` will not be found with `"word1 word2"` DSL.

 `~N` - max distance (in words) between adjacent word positions.
 This argument is optional, default value for `N` is 1.